RobertL31/fuddly/docs/source/data_makers.rst

 Description:
-    Call the function provided with the first parameter being the :class:`fuddly.framework.data.Data` object received as input of this disruptor, and optionally with additional parameters if `params` is set.
+    Call the function provided with the first parameter being the :class:`fuddly.framework.data.Data` object received as input of this operator, and optionally with additional parameters if `params` is set.
 The function should return a :class:`fuddly.framework.data.Data` object.

     The signature of the function should be compatible with: